strawstack/SnakeMath/README.md

 # Code in this Repo

 **examples.py**: Run this file with `python examples.py`.
-This file will run a few demo expression and print the output to the console.
+This file will run some demo expressions, and print the output to the console.

-**SnakeMath.py**: This file is the implementation of SnakeMath.
+**SnakeMath.py**: This file is the python implementation of SnakeMath.